yuriy-chumak/ol/README.md

 1. Q. I'm lost in prefix math notation, can you help me?
    A. Ol has a [thirdparty math library](https://github.com/yuriy-chumak/libol-algebra) that supports infix math notation.
 You can install it or just copy the "otus" folder.
+      (infix-nonation is planned to be included as a standard Ol library into the next release)
    ```scheme
    > (import (otus algebra))
    > ,expand (infix-notation 1 + 2 * 3 - sqrt(4))